ajcdev/wiki-combot/README.md

 This should install all the missing packages, to start the bot, use: node bot.js

 Perhaps you want to change the token in the auth.json file.

+(Edit by Chiri:

+Hello, I'm just going to edit this to make it look more stylish, alright?
+All credits go to yoshii for making the bot)